Spatial Analysis of Crime Point Data in ArcGIS Pro

 1. Create a new project and a new map.

-2. Download a CSV file of crime data from the Chicago Data Portal, filtered to show only 2019 and 2023.
+2. Download a CSV file of crime data from the Chicago Data Portal, filtered to show only the desired crime Primary Type (Robbery) and Year (2019) and save it to a meaningful file name (Crime_2019).

 Downloading 2019 and 2023 Chicago crime data from the Chicago Data Portal and importing it into a project geodatabase